PensionBee/ddd-workshop/README.md

   // 'deriveOutcome' contains all the business logic in one place - we'll dive into this below. const outcome = deriveOutcome(data, state)

-  // STEP 4: For 'success outcomes', update the state of the system switch (outcome.type) {
+  // STEP 4: For success outcomes, update the state of the system switch (outcome.type) {
     case 'INVOICE_PAYMENT_INITIATED':
       await invoiceRepository.save({